SaifAlmaliki/Yolo2/README.md

 # To Run this code:

-1. Download the yolov2.weights, labels.txt, yolov2.cfg, text.jpg files:
+1. Download the files:
+- yolov2.weights,
+- labels.txt,
+- yolov2.cfg,
+- text.jpg

 2. Now run using the following command: